 CHANGE OF NAME

 10.01 The name of any registered Tennessee Walking Horse may be changed provided it has not sired or produced a registered foal.
 Send the certificate of registration, list of three choices of name (see Rule 1.04 for naming requirements), and fee.
-(See inside back cover for Schedule of Fees.)
+(See Schedule of Fees.)
 The certificate will be reissued showing the new name but will retain the same registration number.

 10.02 Once a name is used in the registry, it can NEVER be used again.